MeganGold/Navbar-Component/README.md

 # Navbar-Component
-Html and css only
+Html and css only, not responsive.
-Not Responsive